ArvindeepSingh/Amazon-Polly-Lex-Chat/README.md

 ## Project Overview

-This project provides a detailed overview of the steps involved:
+Here's an overview of the steps involved to create the project:

 ### Part 1 - Creating Your Amazon Lex Bot